Depression, amenorrhea, and why your periods have stopped

 Prolactin works by affecting the nerves that are involved in the hormone release from the brain.
 High prolactin levels inhibit the release of follicular stimulating hormone (FSH) from the ovaries which stops the ovaries from releasing eggs, and menstruation does not occur.

 Bupropion is another antidepressant which acts on a different set of biological targets in the brain, known as norepinephrine-dopamine reuptake inhibitors, and nicotinic receptor antagonists.
 This drug has been associated with shortened menstrual cycles, menstrual spotting, and amenorrhea, although the exact method of how it does this is unknown.

 Selegiline is an enzyme inhibitor which is available as a skin patch to treat depression.
 There have been some reports of irregular periods with use of this drug, but the mechanism of this is not certain — it may be from the side effect of weight loss with the fat cells producing less oestrogen required for ovulation.

 How do you resolve amenorrhea linked to depression?

 If you do suffer from depression, and you have ruled out any other causes for disruption to your menstrual cycle, then the best treatment is to try to treat the depression.
 You may need help from your GP to be referred for talking therapy for depression such as counselling, or cognitive behavioural therapy (CBT).

 Your GP may advise that you start taking antidepressants.
 There are many types available and many don’t affect the menstrual cycle.
-If weight loss or weight gain is a problem, then having a look at either eating more, or losing weight, would help, although understandably this is unlikely to be easy if the depression is not first treated.
+If weight loss or weight gain is a problem, then having a look at whether eating more or losing weight would help, although understandably this is unlikely to be easy if the depression is not first treated.
 Seeing a dietician may be useful when seeking advice on how to lose or gain weight healthily.

 Does amenorrhea have any long term effects?